cyanzhong/apple-terminated-my-dev-account/README.md

 I don't feel so sorry about this, since I have done many interesting things in the past few years, it's pretty much enough for me.
 But I still want to share my story, as an "old" indie developer.

-The things happened to me, it will happen again to another indie hacker, who knows?
+The things happened to me, it will happen again to another indie hacker some day, who knows?

 Believe or not, the era of indie developers has passed.